jacobrosenthal/rust-training-aimldevfest-2019/src/data_types.md

 Notice we access our struct members with dot notation, and there is no default new constructor or overloading in Rust.
 Though in practice, for functions where it makes sense many developers will offer and occasionally make their struct private to require the usage of a new or other constructor.
 So note, `String::new()` totally exists and would have made you an empty string.

 Lets start modularizing our main by putting our options creation in a function.
-Function syntax is just like we see in the main function, but can return an expression from a function by leaving off the semicolon and annotating the return type:
+Function syntax is just like we see in the main function, but can return an expression from a function by leaving off the semicolon and annotating the return type.

 ```rust,editable
 struct Opt {